Director of Jazz Studies

 Eastern Illinois University

-Sam has been active as a clinician and guest soloist throughout the nation.
-His clinic topics include, Jazz Improvisation, Big Band Rehearsal Techniques, Saxophone Pedagogy (classical and jazz), and Jazz Phrasing and Articulation.
-He has been featured at the Region V North American Saxophone Alliance Conference performing in both classical and jazz styles.
-He has performed as a featured soloist with many distinguished jazz artists including J.J.
+Dr. Fagaly has served as a clinician throughout the nation, including presentations at the Illinois Music Education Conference and the Midwest International Band and Orchestra Clinic.
+Topics include Jazz Improvisation, Big Band Rehearsal Techniques, Saxophone Pedagogy (classical and jazz), and Jazz Phrasing and Articulation.
+He has been a featured classical and jazz performer at the Region V North American Saxophone Alliance Conference, as well as a featured soloist.
+Dr. Fagaly has performed with many distinguished jazz artists including J.J.
 Johnson, Bobby Shew, and Sarah Vaughan.
-Before coming to EIU, he was a member of the United States Air Force Band of the West in which he served as principal alto saxophonist in the Wind Symphony and 1st tenor in the jazz ensemble, Dimensions in Blue.
+Prior to his time at Eastern Illinois University, Dr. Fagaly was a member of the United States Air Force Band of the West in which he served as principal alto saxophonist in the Wind Symphony and 1st tenor in the jazz ensemble, Dimensions in Blue.

 Dr. Fagaly began his higher education studies at the University of Florida, in which he graduated with a Bachelor of Music Education degree.
 He went on to Louisiana State University to earn his Master of Music degree.

 After graduating with his masters, Dr. Fagaly continued his education at the University of Northern Colorado, where he earned his Doctorate of Arts degree.
 There, he had the privilege to study under American saxophonist and Professor Emeritus Roger Greenberg and Grammy-nominated Dr. Gene Aitken, both of whom became influential in his educator and performance roles.